TomAspinall/kalman-filter/README.md

 # Resources:

 - Explore how Kalman filters work [using this interactive module](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python)
-- Explore the disctinction between traditional Kalman filtering and the sequential processing algorithm, and the benefits of the implemented algorithm, within my PhD [between page 97 and 108](https://pure.bond.edu.au/ws/portalfiles/portal/167739220/Thomas_Aspinall_Thesis.pdf)
+- Explore the disctinction between traditional Kalman filtering and the sequential processing algorithm, and the benefits of the implemented algorithm, within my PhD [pages 97-108](https://pure.bond.edu.au/ws/portalfiles/portal/167739220/Thomas_Aspinall_Thesis.pdf)